Textualize/textual/docs/blog/posts/text-area-learnings.md

 ![text-area-welcome.gif](../images/text-area-learnings/text-area-welcome.gif)

-Adding a `TextArea` to your Textual app is as simple adding this to your `compose` method:
+Adding a `TextArea` to your Textual app is as simple as adding this to your `compose` method:

 ```python
 yield TextArea()